 Don’t have a mentor but want one?

-If for some reason you didn’t have a mentor in Semester One but you’d like to be matched with one later in the year, please fill out our mentor form.
+If for some reason you didn’t have a mentor in your first semester but you’d like to be matched with one later in the year, please send us an e-mail.

 We'll match you with a Science mentor for the remainder of the year.
 Your mentor will contact you directly.

 Would you like to be a Science mentor?

 If you are a second or third-year Science student and you’re interested in becoming a mentor, look out for an email invite in April and September.

 We are often looking for more student mentors.